AguaClara/UASB/Reports and Manuals/UASB/Reports and Manuals/UASB-Research-Report-draft-1.md

   This semester, the UASB Team divided into the two sister teams of UASB Research (UASB-R) and UASB Design (UASB-D).
 UASB Research is focused on benchtop testing of a model UASB, researching ways to increase the reactor's efficiency, and test out designs in lab before being implemented by UASB Design.

 ## Introduction

    When communities do not have access to wastewater treatment, they are forced to dump untreated wastewater directly to the environment.
-It ends up in our rivers, streams, lakes, and oceans, and underground water sources tapped for well water (Yahner and Taylor, 2018).
-Wastewater contains organic and fecal matter can lead to harmful effects on the environment: nutrients, such as nitrogen and phosphorus, can invade water sources causing algae blooms, and heavy metals and other inorganic material can pollute bodies of water (Gao, 2017).
+It eventually ends up in our rivers, streams, lakes, and oceans, and underground water sources tapped for well water (Yahner and Taylor, 2018).
+Wastewater contains organic and fecal matter, which can have harmful effects on the environment.
+Nutrients, such as nitrogen and phosphorus, can invade water sources causing algae blooms, and heavy metals and other inorganic material can pollute bodies of water (Gao, 2017).

-  Untreated wastewater also is a big public health risk: wastewater can carry hundreds of different pathogens that can make a human very ill.
+  Untreated wastewater also is a big public health risk, since wastewater can carry hundreds of different pathogens that can make a human very ill.
 Pathogens may be transmitted by direct contact with sewage, by eating food or drinking water contaminated with sewage, or through contact with human, animal, or insect carriers.
-Typhoid fever, cholera and especially diarrhea are common, waterborne diseases that often pop up in areas with improper wastewater treatment.
+Typhoid fever, cholera and especially diarrhea are common waterborne diseases that are often found in areas with improper wastewater treatment.

   It is difficult for many communities to find technology that can offer a reasonable, inexpensive way of treating wastewater.
-The United States treats its wastewater with technology that involves large retention times and huge wastewater treatment plants that take up significant amounts of land.
-American wastewater treatment plants also require a large energy input and are expensive to set up and run.
+The United States treats its wastewater with technology that involves large retention times and take up significant amounts of land.
+American wastewater treatment plants also require a large energy input, because they are usually designed for densely populated urban areas, and are therefore expensive to set up and run.

   UASB’s reactor seeks to reduce the challenges of setting up wastewater treatment systems in developing countries.
-An UASB reactor working by pumping wastewater into the bottom of a large tank filled with colonies of methane-producing, anerobic bacteria, that form a structure called a sludge blanket.
+An UASB reactor works by pumping wastewater into the bottom of a large tank filled with colonies of methane-producing, anerobic bacteria, that form a structure called a sludge blanket.
 As the wastewater works its way up through the sludge blanket, the bacteria break down the organic and fecal matter and produce methane as a by-product.
 This has two benefits: one, this removes harmful particles in wastewater, and two, the methane automatically bubbles up to the top of the tank, where it can be collected and be burned as an energy source or heating.
 The water will then exit out the effluent pipe, where it can then go through a secondary treatment such as chlorination.
 UASB’s design, unlike other UASB reactors, is also completely gravity-powered and therefore requires zero electrical energy input.
+However, similar to an AguaClara plant, it requires an elevation difference to flow the wastewater through the UASB tank.
+This will be taken care of as long as the reactor is placed downhill from the wastewater source (e.g. a village).

+  [INSERT DIAGRAM]

 ## Literature Review and Previous Work

-  Tamil Nadu Agricultural University did a study in 2013 on a Upflow Anaerobic Sludge Blanket Reactor that was designed to handle 8,800 liters per day of influent wastewater where they found that the most effective volume of the reactor was 8.84 m^3 and that the optimum organic loading rate or the amount of water per unit of water was observed to be 2.67 chemical oxygen demand m^-3 per day.
+  Tamil Nadu Agricultural University did a study in 2013 on a Upflow Anaerobic Sludge Blanket Reactor that was designed to handle 8,800 liters per day of influent wastewater where they found that the most effective volume of the reactor was 8.84 $m^3$ and that the optimum organic loading rate or the amount of water per unit of water was observed to have a chemical oxygen demand (COD) of 2.67$m^-3$ per day This is the amount of oxygen needed to break down the wastewater's organic contents (so a high COD value is an indicator of a high amount of organic pollution).
 When the reactor operated at 3 days hydraulic retention time, or the length of time water has to sit in the reactor, the efficiency of the reactor was 70%.
 The reactor was also designed to collect gas that could be utilized for energy.
 This study done at a papaya fruit processing factory, where the reactor cost only Rs.
 80,000, showed that the gas used as energy had a payback period of 3 to 4 years, which is a fast payback period compared to solar panels.
 It also proved that the UASB provides onsite solutions to waste management problems.
 (Jeyapandiyan, 2014)

   From the writing “Anearobic Treatment Using UASB Reactors: Engineering and Operational Aspects” (Jules B. Van Lier et al.) shows that UASD reactor consists of 4 functional units: Primary Clarifier to remove the non biodegradable solids, Biological Reactor (secondary treatment) to remove biodegradable organic compound, Secondary Clarifier to treat effluent in the settler zone, and Sludge Digester to stabilize and improve dewatering characteristics.
 The writing also mentioned the importance of  a pre-treatment and post treatment units, and gave examples of how undeveloped countries like India does not have a back up by academic institution for this process when they compared it to Brazil where the country have invested in fundamental and applied research to bridge the academic and consultant.
 What Brazil has done, resulted in a large variety of STP (Sewage Treatment Plant)  in which the anaerobic technology is combined with adequate post treatment that offering cost-effective solution.
 Therefore to point out the importance of the pre-treatment process, Jules B. Van Lier mentioned that “without an efficient pretreatment treatment, the design, operation and maintenance of UASB reactors become an impossible job”.
 The site visit of full-scale STP’s revealed that there are many factors that are as important as a good design: the operation and maintenance of the treatment plants.(Lier, 2010)